 Visual designer, Olivia, and content writer, Jasmine, share the story behind their business launch in 2019.
 They run a remote branding studio specialising in human-friendly brand development via web design and copywriting.
-Here, they reflect on how Workaway played a key part in not only the development of their own brand, but in building the experience needed to create it.
+Here, they reflect on how Workaway played a key part in the development of their own business, and in providing the practical conditions necessary to launch it!

 Finding a more meaningful way of working

 At the moment, the words ‘life changing’ seem to be all over the place!
 It’s like everyone in the modern world is looking for some kind of transformation, salvation or experience that will shake things up and alter the course of their journey.
 It’s probably because being a grown up can be hard.
 We have to look after ourselves, deal with pain from the past, make huge career decisions and earn enough money to survive.
 The modern world can come with all kinds of stresses.
 Often, people find themselves looking for a way out of the 9 – 5 rat race.

 For us, it ended up coming as less of a way out and more of a way IN to an entire philosophy of working that challenges capitalist models of profit based thinking.
 My business partner Olivia and I were chatting the other day over a cuppa and suddenly realised the full extent of how Workaway has played an integral role in the growth of both our personal careers and joint business.
 In fact if it weren’t for Workaway, we’re not sure whether ARDEA would even exist!